Afrihost fined for ADSL network problems

 I have been a loyal Afrihost customer for several years, but since August 2014, Afrihost’s internet service deteriorated with many consumers complaining about throughput and the Afrihost executive team skirting the issue for several months without providing anyone with concrete information about the cause of the issues.
 Insiders attributed the poor network performance to IPC capacity issues as well as network architecture issues (at some point in time even “international experts” where flown in to fix “complicated equipment”).

 From February 2015 I started to experience outages, slow network throughput and the service was often unusable.
-The deal-breaker came around May 2015 when I found myself sitting outside our bidorbuy offices on a Sunday morning, connecting to our WiFi network as my Afrihost ADSL line could not deliver the 10Mbps speed and throughput I was paying for.
+The deal-breaker came around May 2015 when I found myself sitting outside our bidorbuy offices on a Sunday morning at 3am, connecting to our WiFi network as my Afrihost ADSL line could not deliver the 10Mbps speed and throughput I was paying for.

 It took months leading up to that day where I found myself sending traceroutes and pings to the technical team at Afrihost and at times those requests for trace-routes and port-resets seem to be just a notion of the engineers to keep me busy with something and to this day I am certain that no-one actually ever did anything about it.
 The support team patronized me (which I reported to their line managers as I had it in writing) and refused to refund me for services I could not consume.